3800 dead -- and more on the way

 There are three main routes across the Mediterranean.

-Last year, the Eastern Route from Turkey to Greece was the busiest by far, but a deal between the European Union and Ankara has brought the numbers down.
+Eastern Route: Last year, the route from Turkey to Greece was the busiest by far, but a deal between the European Union and Ankara has brought the numbers down.
+Still, it remains a heavily trafficked route.

-Libya has no government, which gives people smugglers plenty of freedom to operate out of north Africa.

-Traffic has been busy this year on the Central Route across the Mediterranean.
+Central Route: Libya has no government, which gives people smugglers plenty of freedom to operate out of north Africa.
+Traffic has been busy this year between Libya and Italy.

-West Africa is far from the Middle Eastern hotspots and poor sub-Saharan African countries that produce most migrants to Europe.
+Western Route: West Africa is far from the Middle Eastern hotspots and poor sub-Saharan African countries that produce most migrants to Europe.
 And relatively small numbers of people try to reach the continent from there.

-But even so, a steady trickle crosses the Mediterranean at the narrow point south of Spain.
+But even so, a steady trickle crosses the sea at the narrow point south of Spain.

 Where are they fleeing from?

 More than a million people have fled Somalia.
 Nearly three million have escaped Afghanistan.
 But it is Syria, wracked by civil war for more than five years, that produces the most refugees: nearly five million.

 Just how bad is it in Syria?